 - Introducing a "Speaker-Session Collaboration Space." - Every proposed session should have at least three confirmed speakers.
-A confirmed speaker is defined as "a speaker who has been contacted, and expressed interest and intent to participate." - Guidance to proposers: There will be an assessment of how many sessions a speaker is listed on.
-In order to encourage the inclusion of a greater number of speakers at IGF, any given speaker will only be featured in a maximum of three sessions.
-If a speaker appears on more than three accepted sessions, they will be asked to choose three and relinquish their speaking roles on any others.
-It is therefore recommended that session proposers ask their speakers if they are speaking on other sessions, and if so, how many, at the time they invite speakers and seek confirmations.
+A confirmed speaker is defined as "a speaker who has been contacted, and expressed interest and intent to participate." - Guidance to proposers: At a later stage, there will be an assessment of how many times a speaker appears on sessions.
+If a speaker appears on more than three sessions, they may be asked to relinquish their speaking spot.